 RCR = (EC/AC) x 100%

 As an example, we shall be taking the case of an online graphics application delivering graphics elements, design, and templates to enhance clients’ social media presence.
-The company wants to track its customer retention metrics by determining how many of its former customers are making a return purchase.
+The company wants to track its numbers by determining how many of its former customers are making a return purchase.
 So for this quarter alone, they have gathered the info that 1245 current clients renew their subscription within the quarter out of the 1890 customers they now have on their platform.

 RCR = (1245/1890)x 100% RCR = 65.87%